 Genetics

-When a baby is conceived, they inherit 2 copies of every gene; one from each parent.
+Upon conception, a baby inherits two copies of every gene; one from each parent.
 MTHFR is the name of one particular gene, out of thousands, that each person has 2 copies of.
-The gene codes for an enzyme called “methylenetetrahydrofolate reductase (MTHFR)”, which is responsible for the conversion of dietary folate (vitamin B-9 or folic acid) into its biologically active form, L-methylfolate, to be used by your cells in the process of methylation.
-Methylation is happening in almost every cell of your body at a rate of billions of times per second and contributes to a multitude of different biological processes.
+The gene codes for an enzyme called “methylenetetrahydrofolate reductase (MTHFR)”.
+MTHFR is responsible for the conversion of dietary folate (vitamin B-9 or folic acid) into its biologically active form, L-methylfolate, which your cells use in the process of methylation.
+Methylation is happening in almost every cell of your body at a rate of billions of times per second.
+It contributes to a multitude of different biological processes.

 Unfortunately, many people have a slight change to the code in either one or both copies of their MTHFR gene.
-A difference in a code for a certain gene is known as a “mutation”, “variant”, or “polymorphism” depending on the context.
-If the MTHFR gene is coded incorrectly, the MTHFR enzyme cannot be produced efficiently or correctly, so folate will not be activated at a normal rate and the downstream effect can be detrimental to methylation, and therefore, your health.
+A difference in a code for a certain gene is a “mutation”, “variant”, or “polymorphism” depending on the context.
+If the MTHFR gene is coded incorrectly, the MTHFR enzyme cannot be produced efficiently or correctly.
+Thus, folate will not be activated at a normal rate and the downstream effect can be detrimental to methylation, and therefore, your health.

 When a person has inherited one copy of a dysfunctional gene, and one normal copy, they have a 50% chance of passing on the mutation to each of their children.
-If a person has 2 dysfunctional genes, each of their children is guaranteed to inherit at least one dysfunctional gene.
-That is how the MTHFR variants are passed on genetically, and is the genetic reason that you may be under-producing MTHFR and experiencing a deficiency in L-methylfolate and reduced methylation.
+If a person has 2 dysfunctional genes, each of their children will inherit at least one dysfunctional gene.
+That is how humans pass the MTHFR variants genetically.
+It is the genetic reason that you may be under-producing MTHFR and experiencing a deficiency in L-methylfolate and reduced methylation.

-If you are experiencing symptoms that indicate a possible L-methylfolate deficiency (link to L-methylfolate info), it may be advisable to have your blood tested for L-methylfolate, and your genotype tested for MTHFR polymorphisms.
-Genetic tests can be administered through recommendation by your healthcare professional, or through an at-home testing kit such as 23andMe.
+If you are experiencing symptoms that indicate a possible L-methylfolate insufficiency, it may be advisable to have your blood tested for L-methylfolate, and your genotype tested for MTHFR polymorphisms.
+Your trusted healthcare professional can administer a genetic test.
+Or you can buy an at-home testing kit such as 23andMe.

 Epigenetics

 Epigenetic factors that negatively affect methylation can include a poor diet or a lack of cofactors such as vitamin B-12, environmental toxins like pollutants or pesticides, the amount of activity or rest your body gets, or a disease state, among others.
-Epigenetic factors act like on/off switches for certain genes, controlling when and how much of the associated protein gets built.
-Epigenetics is the reason identical twins living different lifestyles can look different or have different levels of health, even though they have the same genetic code.
+Epigenetic factors act like on/off switches for certain genes, controlling when and how much of a certain protein to build.
+Epigenetics is the reason identical twins can look different or have different levels of health, even with the same genetic code.

-In terms of specific factors that can alter the effectiveness of MTHFR, there are some drugs, such as methotrexate, that are known to block intermediaries in the folate cycle [1].
-Methotrexate is the most prescribed medication for rheumatoid arthritis and has significant anti-arthritic data to back up its use.
-However, it is an antifolate, and prescribing physicians may not always consider the holistic, cellular effects it may be having throughout the body, such as slowing methylation through antagonization of the folate process [1].
+In terms of specific factors that can alter the effectiveness of MTHFR, there are some drugs that are known to block intermediaries in the folate cycle [1].
+These drugs are considered “antifolates.”
+Prescribing physicians may not always consider the holistic, cellular effects they may be having throughout the body, such as slowing methylation through antagonization of the folate process [1].

 How much dairy are you consuming?
 It has been demonstrated that high levels of dietary milk intake are associated with high levels of folate-blocking antibodies [2].
 These antibodies, which can prevent the absorption of folate, have been shown to cause similar downstream effects as those seen in patients with severe folate deficiency or an MTHFR mutation [3].

 But just to make things more complicated, how much dairy are you consuming?
-It turns out, there’s a balance, because methionine, an essential amino acid that has a critical role in methylation and the folate cycle, has to come from your diet and is found in foods such as dairy products, meat, and fish.
-Low methionine in the diet (higher risk for those on plant-based, vegan/dairy-free diets) can alter the efficiency of methylation, even when MTHFR is plentiful.
+It turns out, there’s a balance.
+Methionine, an amino acid with a critical role in methylation and the folate cycle, has to come from your diet.
+You can find it in foods like dairy products, meat, and fish.
+Low methionine in the diet can alter the efficiency of methylation, even when MTHFR is plentiful.
+Those on plant based/dairy-free diets are at a higher risk for methionine insufficiency.

 What Can I Control?